embedded-software-laboratory/p-dmpc/update_log.md

-This file is used to record the update events
+This file is used to record the update events.

-Format: date, author
+Format: date, author.

 Example: 2022-06-19, Jianye

 # 2022-06-19, Jianye
 - Turned `get_road_data.m` to a class called `RoadData`, while the functionality is unchanged, but returns a object of this class containing all the necessary road information and some methods are added.